Materials-Consortia/OPTIMADE/optimade.rst

     }

 Each of :val:`"step-1"`, :val:`"step-2"`, :val:`"step-3"` has exactly one :val:`"relaxed_structure"` edge under its own :field:`source_of` (per-source uniqueness, see section `source\_of`_).
-Fetching the final structure's incoming edges, :query-url:`GET /v1/structures/final-structure/derived_from`, all three appear with the same label; :field:`workflow_uri` is present only where known:
+Fetching the final structure's incoming edges, :query-url:`GET /v1/structures/final-structure/derived_from`, all three appear with the same label; :field:`workflow_declaration_uri` is present only where known:

 .. code:: jsonc